 Unfortunately, it was rather hazy when we were there, but on a clear day you can see the high peaks of nearby volcanoes in Volcano National Park!
 I bet the views are even more stunning when the skies are blue!

-Our earliest wake up call was 4am, and if it weren’t for the fact that we were going to track gorillas in the jungle, it might have been much harder to climb out of bed!
+Our earliest wake up call was 4am, and if it weren't for the fact that we were going to gorilla trekking in the jungle, it might have been much harder to climb out of bed!
 By 4:30am, we were on our way, bumping up and down on the dirt roads for 3+ hours.

 When we arrived in Bwindi Impenetrable National Park, we applied insect repellent, were introduced to our guide and armed guard, and hired some porters.
 It is highly recommended to hire porters because not only are you helping them earn a living and provide for their families, but it's also a tremendous help to have someone help carry heavy bags and give a hand crossing rivers and slippery steep terrain.
 If you don't have hiking poles or walking sticks, they will provide a wooden one for you.

 We drove to the starting point for our assigned family of gorillas in Ruhija.
 We hiked up, then down through a tea field, crossed a river (our feet stayed dry thanks to the porters with their rubber boots), then began the arduous climb up into the jungle.
-After an hour and a half, we finally came upon our gorillas!
+After an hour and a half of trekking, we finally came upon our gorillas!

 We saw a mom and youngster relaxing on the ground under some trees!
 After a few minutes photographing those two, out of nowhere, another emerged from the bushes right next to my family!
 It even squeezed my mom's leg while going by!

 All of a sudden, a huge silverback came barreling out of the jungle, again, arms length away, and lunged at the gorilla that walked by first!
 It would've been kind of scary had it not been so exciting and happened so quickly!
 It appeared to us that the silverback was scolding the other gorilla.